OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 Usually, you don't have to care about object deletion because the Java garbage collection cares for it.

-QObject parenthood avoids the garbage collection to delete the child objects of a parent even if no more references to a child exist in Java.
+`QObject` parenthood avoids the garbage collection to delete the child objects of a parent even if no more references to a child exist in Java.
+*You need to manage the life cycle of parented `QObject` instances manually wherever the parent outlasts the child's life time.*
+Therfore, use `dispose()` or `disposeLater()`.
+This is especially required for `QDialog` because dialogs are usually created with the main window as parent which avoids deletion even when Java has no more reference.

 ### Intelligent Pointer Types